mahdafr/19s_cs5362-dm/README.md

 <br/>
 <h4>dbscan.py</h4>
-Runs DBSCAN and calculates outliers' distances to nearest cluster as measure of cluster fit.
+<p>Runs DBSCAN and calculates outliers' distances to nearest cluster as measure of cluster fit.
 Reports on clusters made and noise articles.
 The file names are hardcoded to a specific directory (D:\dm_dataset\) where all files must be located in order to run this script.</p>

 <br/>
 <h4>kmeans_algorithm.py</h4>